startergate/NewsApp/README.md

-# NewsApp
+# Not a NAVER News
-NewsApp is News App
+Not-a-NAVER-News is not a NAVER news